This is Jan Tullberg’s website, containing work in Ethics linked to Economics and Political Science.

 Affiliation

 My PhD is in management at Stockholm School of Economics 2002.
 I became an Associate Professor and was a member of the Center for Ethics and Economics until the center was disbanded in 2006.
-I am now a research affiliate at The Centre for the Study of Cultural Evolution, Stockholm University.
+Since then, I have been affiliated to different research centers at

 A short introduction to my ideas and the texts.